Involving people who are in receipt of benefits

 DWP have amended the original plans for Universal Credit.
 DWP had introduced this massive change to the benefit system with an announcement about making work pay for people on the lowest incomes by tapering earnings at an affordable rate.
 Universal Credit was planned to remove the financial cliff edge between an income from benefits and an income from a wage.

-Since these early announcements, both the Coalition and the current government have passed significant cuts to the amount (work allowance) that people with children or who are disabled can earn before Universal Credit is reduced by 63p in the £.
+Since these early announcements, both the Coalition and the current government have passed significant cuts to the amount (work allowance) that people with children or who have limited capacity for work/work related activity, can earn before Universal Credit is reduced by a taper.

-Single people without children have had their work allowance abolished entirely.
-Their earnings are subject to a scandalous 63pence deduction for every £1 earned.
+People without children or limited capacity for work/work related activity do not have a work allowance.
+Their earnings are subject to 55pence deduction for every £1 earned.

 - If you have a mortgage interest loan being paid, the payments will be stopped for 9 months if you earn any money at all.
-If you are on ESA and are receipt of Support for Mortgage Interest loan and are earning low amounts intermittently you would be well advised to consider your options.
-Universal Credit has a draconian rule that means if you accept any payment at all for work or involvement (even £5 on one occasion) your Mortgage Interest Loan payments will be stopped for 39 weeks.
-If however you are earning enough on a regular reliable basis to cover your mortgage interest costs you could make use of the higher work allowance of £515 a month from April 2021 and pay your mortgage from your earnings instead of Universal Credit
+If you are on ESA and are in receipt of Support for Mortgage Interest loan your earnings will be taken by a £ for £ reduction of the loan.
+Universal Credit has a more draconian rule: if you accept any payment at all for work or involvement (even £5 on one occasion) your Mortgage Interest Loan payments will be stopped for 39 weeks.
+If however you are earning enough on a regular reliable basis to cover your mortgage interest costs you could make use of the higher work allowance (for people who do not claim housing costs) of £573 a month and pay your mortgage from your earnings instead of Universal Credit

 - Your entitlement to an additional amount for incapacity may be reviewed if you earn the equivalent of the minimum wage rate x 16 hrs a week.
-Before you are transferred to Universal Credit you should reduce your earnings to less than £143 a week (£140 a week would be an adequate reduction) or risk losing the additional amount allowed in Universal Credit for Limited Capacity for work which applies to some but not all.
+Before you are transferred from Employment and Support Allowance to Universal Credit you should reduce your earnings to less than £152 a week (£148 a week would be an adequate reduction) or risk losing the additional amount allowed in Universal Credit for limited capacity for work which applies to some but not all.

 What about Permitted Work rules for people who are now claiming current benefits during the changes?